anoff/pres-ava/README.md

 If you want to run it just clone the repo and `npm start` to install dependencies and start the server.

+_Note: Printin only works with this hotfix: https://github.com/webpro/reveal-md/issues/42#issuecomment-223280295_

 ## Author
 Andreas Offenhäuser